 3.2 Describe the biological and physical components and processes of the ecosystem including humans

 Knowing what is critical to the health of an ecosystem and how to evaluate the integrity of the ecosystem rest on a fundament of ecosystem understanding.
-How well do we know how a given LME is constructed, and how does it work?
-The focus here should be on the key characteristics of the ecosystem (both in general and specific terms), which is the epitome of how we understand the particular ecosystem with its underwater landscape, ocean currents, and drifting, resident, and migratory biota ranging from viruses and bacteria to marine mammals.
+How well do we know how a given LME is organized, and how does it work?
+The focus should be on describing the key characteristics of an ecosystem, which is crucial for understanding an ecosystem with its underwater landscape, ocean currents, and drifting, resident, and migratory biota ranging from viruses and bacteria to marine mammals.
 How are all these parts connected into a functional unit?

 A description of the ecosystem can be achieved or supported through construction of conceptual models.
-This description of the ecosystem should include human activities along with the natural (non-human) components and processes of the system.
-It is recommended that development of these conceptual models be done in close collaboration with stakeholders, using Traditional and Local Knowledge equally with physical, biological and social science knowledge.
-The description phase of EA is also a good time to identify current or future threats and pressures to all components of the system.
-Prioritizing threats and pressures can stimulate interest and participation by stakeholders in EA; and is another opportunity for building partnerships.
+This description of the ecosystem should encompass human activities (including cultural and social elements) along with the natural (non-human) components and processes of the system.
+It is recommended that development of these conceptual models be done in close collaboration with Indigenous Peoples and relevant stakeholders, using Indigenous and local knowledge along with knowledge from physical, biological and social sciences.
+The descriptive element of EA should also include identification of current or future threats and pressures to all components of the ecosystem.
+Prioritizing threats and pressures can stimulate interest and participation by stakeholders and is another opportunity for building partnerships.

-There is a spatial component to the description of the ecosystem.
-Hot-spots of productivity, high biodiversity areas and other ecologically-significant areas should be identified.
-This includes descriptions of migratory patterns and habitats used by fish, birds, and mammals during life cycles and their annual migrations.
-In addition, a description of where these areas overlap with human activities (e.g., shipping, subsistence use) should be included.
-There is also a temporal component.
-Ideally, this should be a dynamic description that can be responsive to pressures, activities and scenarios of future ecosystem states.
-In addition, it is important to adopt procedures for regular updates of information on ecosystem components and pressures.
+There are spatial and temporal components to the description of the ecosystem.
+This should include identification of hot-spots of productivity, high biodiversity areas, and other ecologically-significant areas, as well as descriptions of migratory patterns and habitats used by fish, birds, and mammals during life cycles and their annual migrations.
+In addition, a description of where important areas and habitats overlap with human activities (e.g., shipping, and subsistence use) should be included.
+In terms of the temporal component, this should describe dynamics through time (at seasonal, interannual and longer time scales) of ecosystem components, pressures, activities, and scenarios of future ecosystem states.
+It is also important to adopt procedures for regular updates of information on ecosystem components and pressures.
 When building the conceptual model, it will be useful to imagine plausible futures of the social-ecological system.

 Many of the areas in the Arctic are data deficient when it comes to describing the ecosystem.
 This causes a problem when using models that require an abundance of data and is also an issue in identifying hot spots of productivity, biodiversity, etc. For data deficient areas the method used to assess the information should consider the quality and quantity of data available.
 This will also result in the identification of data gaps which is an important deliverable in and of itself.